 - Leadership Development – We offer numerous opportunities to learn new leadership skills, from coordinator positions to chairing committees to Board of Director experiences.

 - Membership Transferability – League membership is transferable throughout the United States, Canada, Mexico and England.

 - New friends and Opportunities – You have the ability to meet other like-minded women in a social and supportive setting.

 Join the movement that’s dedicated to creating change, empowering leaders, and impacting communities in Durham and Orange Counties, North Carolina.

 Become a Driving Force of Change Within Your Community

 We accept new members in the spring and fall.
 When new members apply, they are invited to join a provisional class that provide them with the tools and information they’ll need to play a crucial role in the Junior League of Durham and Orange Counties.

 If you are interested in joining our league, please complete this interest form.
-We will be in touch later this year with information about prospective new member socials and information sessions.
+We will be in touch with information about prospective new member socials and information sessions.

 Contact [email protected] if you have any questions.

-Junior League of Durham and Orange Counties Eligibility Requirements
+Junior League of Durham and Orange Counties New Member Requirements

 1. Attend Super Saturday